palimondo/palimondo.github.io/robust-microbench/index.md

 * Use the minimum runtime to compute the number of samples that make the benchmark run for ~1s
 * Round the number of samples to the nearest power of two

 The `Benchmark_X` is then executed with `num-iters=1` and the specified `num-samples` parameter.
 This results in effective run times around 1 second per benchmark.
 We can also run with `num-iters=2` and take half as many samples, still maintaining 1s runtime.

-Benchmarks can jump between brackets of the number of samples taken on different runs (eg. master branch vs. PR), but measurements are always done with fixed `num-iters` depending on measurement strategy, as described below.
+Benchmarks can jump between brackets of the number of samples taken on different runs (eg. master branch vs. PR), but measurements are always done with fixed `num-iters` depending on measurement strategy, as described below. (*Maximum number of gathered samples was capped at 4000, though the display in `chart.html` trims them further to 2000 per series, because the browser wasn’t able to display more than 20000 samples at the same time in reasonable time on my machine.*)

 ### Monitoring the Environment
 Looking at the way we use `time` command invocation of `Benchmark_X` from `Benchmark_Driver` to monitor memory consumption, I noticed that it also reports the number of voluntary and involuntary context switches.
 So I have started to collect this measure as proxy for sample quality that reflects the load of the system, the amount of contention between competing processes.
 The number of involuntary context switches (**ICS**) is about 100 per second when my machine is absolutely calm and sometimes reaches over 1000/s when my machine is busy.
 The lower bound matches the [anecdotal time slice](https://www.motherboardpoint.com/threads/time-slice-in-os-x.253761/) of 10 ms (10 000 μs) for Mac OS’s scheduler.
 The number of ICS correlates with the variability of samples.